 This would be beneficial because:

-- Each subdomain can target a different keyword
+- Each subdomain can target a unique keyword for the different subdomains

 - Each subdomain can rank separately in the SERPs

-- Subdomains are treated as different entities, so each subdomain can have its own backlink profile
+- Different subdomains are treated as separate websites, so each subdomain can have its own backlink profile

 7. Boost Content Relevancy